edonc/product-catalog/readme.txt

 * Unfortunately  the plugin is demonstration catalog and not a shopping plugin, so it doesn't have the payment button ability, but you always may add some external link made with HTML into the description of the product, or order additional button customization to our support team.

 == Changelog ==

+= 1.5.5 =
+* IMPORTANT!
+Please, update the plugin to the latest version ASAP as due to some technical and functional issues the yesterday's update did not processed correctly.
+Now the issue where titles and images on front end dissipated had been fixed.

 = 1.5.4 =
 * 1) We have fixed the issue with the Contact seller popup when title was too close with close button.